 Earlier, five alleged al-Qaeda militants were killed in a suspected US drone strike, Yemeni officials said.

-The drone reportedly targeted their vehicle in Hadramawt province.'Security vacuum'
+The drone reportedly targeted their vehicle in Hadramawt province.

 Local governor Jamal al-Aqal said in a statement that an investigation had been opened into the "criminal and cowardly" attack on the funeral service.

 A witness told Agence France-Presse news agency: "Bodies were flying in all directions because the explosion was so powerful."